Access and Visitation Program

-- Visitation Enforcement (including monitored and supervised visitation, and neutral drop-off and pick-up)
+- Visitation enforcement (including monitoring, supervision and neutral drop-off and pickup)

 If you would like more information regarding the Arizona Access and Visitation Program contact DCSS.

-DCSS represents neither party in establishing and/or modifying visitation (parental time) or custody rights.
-If either parent wishes to modify or enforce visitation (parental time) and/or custody they must seek legal counsel.
+DCSS represents neither party in establishing and/or modifying Parenting Time (visitation) or Legal Decision Making (custody) rights.
+If either parent wishes to modify or enforce Parenting Time and/or Legal Decision Making, they must seek their own legal counsel.
+Terminology defined.

 A Few Quick Resources

 Things You Should Know About Parenting Time and Legal Decision Making